4 Ways to Stretch Your Start-up Budget!

 Also consider a home office, if this is something that could work for you, your practice, your home, your clients and your family.
 This could be an interim arrangement until you have enough income for a separate office.
 I have used a home office at times in my career and built a solid client base in the home setting.

 Tip #3.
 Get Clients Before an Expensive Website!

 While a website is eventually necessary for growth, you can skip this expense when you’re first starting out.
 Or start with a free do-it-yourself site.
 Focus your limited start-up resources on getting your first few clients, then use your increased cash flow for a more sophisticated website.

 Use networking, community service and word-of-mouth to meet potential new clients.
 Visit every networking group in your area to get a feel for one or two that best suit your purposes.
 Invite people to a free or low-fee Discovery Session.
 Offer services or information at community events.
 Prospects appreciate the high value they get from this format.
 You don’t need a website for this client-attraction strategy.

 Tip #4.
 Make Every Cost an Investment!

 When I enrolled in high-cost coaching to help me develop and market The Prosperous Practice, I promised myself that I would implement everything I learned.
 I continually looked for ways to maximize my return in every program and product I invested in.
 Sometimes my ROI was tangible, such as a website and a tech assistant.
-And sometimes it was abstract, such as more confidence, which helped me energetically and emotionally, move to the next level of success.
-By investing at higher and higher levels – even when manifesting the money was challenging – I was able to steadily move forward and create a flourishing business.
+And sometimes it was abstract, such as more confidence, which helped me, energetically and emotionally, move to the next level of success.
+By investing at higher and higher levels – even when finding the money was challenging – I was able to steadily move forward and create a flourishing business.